jlegatheaux/RC2020-assignments/assignment-3/README.md

 .... analyze the result.
 ```

-### HTTP reply header-fields
+### HTTP Reply: header-fields

 The server sends information to the client by also using the header of the reply message, which is composed of different reply header-fields.
 These header-fields contains several informations, namely the reply object meta data, that are usefull to the client.

-### Java code examples
+### Java code utilities and examples

 The java.net package has many classes to speedup the development of programs using network protocols.
 In what concerns the protocol HTTP, there is one, among many, that can be used to parse and access URLs:

+**Class URL**
-- Class URL - allows parsing an url to,  for example, get its different components.
+The URL class llows parsing an url to,  for example, get its different components.
 See file URLparse.java in the source code repository
 There are many other classes available in the same package to develop programs based in the HTTP protocol.
 However, due to pedagogical reasons, you can only use the class URL to parse an url.
 Any other requierements of your programs should be implemented by yourself or using the class Http, available in the source code repository, which provides some extra methods to facilitate the development of Java programs build directly on top of the HTTP Protocol.

-Below you will find several Java source code examples
+**Below you will find several Java source code examples:**

-Parsing an URL and opening a TCP connection to the server
+**Parsing an URL and opening a TCP connection to the server**

 ```
 String url = args[0]; // for example "http://google.com"